 As part of Modeler Services premium options you can publish your completed documentation and share it with your organization in the SharePoint format.
+You can either publish to SharePoint Online or On-premises.

 Customize the output information for inclusion in your document by selecting the diagrams and the elements to be included.